RajeshThallam/vertex-ai-labs/README.md

 The instance should be configured as follows:

 - Machine type: **n1-standard-4**
-- Optionally a T4 GPU can be added to the machine configuration if participants want to experiment with GPUs
+- Optionally GPUs can be added to the machine configuration if participants want to experiment with GPUs
 - Image family: **tf-2-4-cpu** or **tf-2-4-cu110** (if using GPUs)
 - Configured with the default compute engine service account